Google AI Studio: A Practical Guide to Prototyping with the Gemini API

 Is Google AI Studio free?

-However, Gemini API usage and features depend on tier and pricing.
-[12]
+However, paid usage applies when you use paid-tier API keys/features, and Gemini API usage/features depend on model tier and pricing.
+[11] [12]

 Can I fine-tune Gemini in Google AI Studio?